cognifog-eu/iot-edge-gw/README.md

 (A comprehensive description of **B. K3S installation** step can be found at https://www.padok.fr/en/blog/raspberry-kubernetes.
 In addition, here is the official rancher documentation to install k3s: https://docs.k3s.io/quick-start)

-## C. IoT Edge Gateway manifest files
+## C. Installation of the IoT Edge Gateway manifest files
-The current version of the IoT Edge Gateway consists of 2 services split into 4 files (YAML manifests) to be deployed by using K3S:
+The current version of the IoT Edge Gateway consists of a set of applications split into different files (YAML manifests) to be deployed by using K3S:
 - **Home Assistant**: Open-source home automation platform that allows users to control and manage various smart devices and services (https://www.home-assistant.io/)
   - `home-assistant-deploy.yaml`: Home Assistant deployment file
   - `home-assistant-service.yaml`: Home Assistant service file
 - **MATTER controller add-on for Home Assistant**: Plug-in for Home Assistant to control MATTER-based end devices running over WiFi (https://www.home-assistant.io/integrations/matter/)
   - `matter-server-deploy.yaml`: Matter Server deployment file
   - `matter-server-service.yaml`: Matter Server service file

-## D. Installation of the IoT Edge Gateway manifest files
+- **(Optional) Portainer**: Open-source management and user interface for Docker/Kubernetes (https://www.portainer.io/)
+  - `portainer-deploy-full.yaml`: Portainer deployment file (all included)

-Copy all 4 aforementioned files into a folder of the Raspberry Pi.
-Inside that folder, run the following K3S command:
+To install all applications, copy all files into a folder of the Raspberry Pi and run the following K3S command:
 `kubectl apply -f .`

+Alternatively, each application file can be deployed by using the following K3S command:
+`kubectl apply -f [file].yaml`

 Check that all services are properly deployed by running:
 `kubectl get pods -A`

-## E. Operation
+## D. Operation
 After a successful installation, Home Assistant should be running at `http://[IP_ADDRESS]:8123`

 It may be needed to configure the Matter Server add-on inside Home Assistant.
 To do it, follow these steps: